Cognigy/Extensions/extensions/vier-cognitive-voice-gateway/README.md

 </table>

-## Node: Set Inactivity Timeout
+## Node: Inactivity Timeout

-> Start inactivity detection with a specified timeout.
+> Enable or disable inactivity detection with a specified timeout.

-The automatic inactivity timeout in the CVG project settings must be disabled for this feature to be available.
+The automatic inactivity timeout in the CVG project settings must be disabled for this feature to be available in Cognigy.

+When there is no activity within the call or session, meaning neither the bot provides an output nor the user initiates an input for the defined timeout period, CVG triggers an inactivity event to com-municate with Cognigy.
+In this event, the value of ci.data.status is "inactive".

 ### Arguments
 <table style="border-collapse: collapse;">